nafi007/slimeda/README.md

 The package is under developement and includes the following functions:

-- **(function_name1)** : This function accepts a dataframe and builds an histogram for all numeric columns which is returned as an image.
+- **histogram** : This function accepts a dataframe and builds histograms for all numeric columns which are returned as an array of chart objects.
 The user has the option to save the image to path.

-- **(function_name2)** : This function accepts a dataframe and builds an heat map for all numeric columns which is returned as an image.
+- **corrmap** : This function accepts a dataframe and builds an heat map for all numeric columns which is returned as a chart object.
 The user has the option to save the image to path.

-- **(function_name3)** : This function accepts a dataframe and returns a table of unique value counts for all categorical columns.
+- **cat_unique_count** : This function accepts a dataframe and returns a table of unique value counts for all categorical columns.

-- **(function_name4)** : This function accepts a dataframe and returns a table of counts of missing values in all columns.
+- **miss_counts** : This function accepts a dataframe and returns a table of counts of missing values in all columns.

 Limitations:
 We only consider numeric and categorical columns in our package.